-All purchases of less than ten thousand dollars (\$10,000) may be made in the open market without newspaper notice, but shall, whenever possible, be based upon at least three (3) competitive bids.
+All purchases of less than twenty-five thousand dollars (\$25,000) may be made in the open market without newspaper notice, but shall, whenever possible, be based upon at least three (3) quotes.
 Such purchases are subject to the provisions outlined below.